AndEb88/portfolio_client/README.md

 - Pension/ Riester I: amount = 'monatliche, erreichte garantierte Rente' (Postfach/ Auskunft) in January of the following year
 - Pension/ Riester II: amount = 'monatliche, erreichte garantierte Rente' (Postfach/ Auskunft) in June of the following year
 - Pension/ Conti+: expected = ...
 (Hochrechnungen/ ContiPLUS) with 2% yearly salary increase
+- For others expected = 0 by default - has to be calculated based on ROI in 'assetsSlice'